 Limitation on Deductions.
-Under Section 162(m), our deduction for certain awards under the 2017 Plan may be limited to the extent that the Chief Executive Officer or other executive officer whose compensation is required to be reported in the summary compensation table (other than the Principal Financial Officer) receives compensation in excess of \$1 million a year (other than performance-based compensation that otherwise meets the requirements of Section 162(m)).
-The 2017 Plan is structured to allow certain awards to qualify as performance-based compensation.
+Under Section 162(m), our deduction for certain awards under the 2019 Plan may be limited to the extent that the Chief Executive Officer or other covered employee receives compensation in excess of \$1 million a year.